 • Are people lying in their evaluations–and can those lies stand up in court if someone is deposed?

-• Is there tacit agreement between HR, legal, or some managers to protect each other and extend a ‘professional courtesy’ to help remove an employee.
+• Is there a tacit agreement between HR, legal, or some managers to protect each other and extend a ‘professional courtesy’ to help remove an employee?

 • Is there a paper trail that could send lawsuit damages through the roof?

-• Giving harsh reviews to whistleblowers that are undeserved.
+• Giving harsh reviews to whistleblowers who are undeserved.

 • Has retaliation taken place within the company before?
-If it continues, know that some of the retaliation has probably occurred through the retaliation process.
+If it continues, know that some of the retaliation has likely occurred.
 Why?
-1) It’s convenient and easy in some organizations and 2) Bad reviews are often utilized as a vehicle for removing someone.
+1) It’s convenient and easy in some organizations, and 2) Bad reviews are often utilized as a vehicle for removing someone.

 What are the risks for employers?

-• If a complaint is filed with the EEOC, punitive damages can be as high as $300,000, depending on the size of the company.
-That doesn’t include the lost wages or any other costs that could be added.
+• If a complaint is filed with the EEOC, punitive damages can be as high as $300,000, depending on the company’s size.
+That doesn’t include lost wages or any other costs that may be incurred.

-• If you falsify an employee evaluation of someone who blew the whistle, you may be seen as creating unsafe work conditions.
-Retaliation claims can invite OSHA (if you’re in the U.S.) into the discussion and their penalities–again, before any other compensation is determined–can be up to $1 million.
+• If you falsify an employee evaluation of someone who has blown the whistle, you may be seen as creating unsafe working conditions.
+Retaliation claims can invite OSHA (if you’re in the U.S.) into the discussion and their penalties–again, before any other compensation is determined–can be up to $1 million.

 • Blowback against defaming an employee’s character and reputation–I’ve seen it happen.
 In an effort to go for the ‘kill’, they insert false and defamatory information into the evaluation with false accusations of a legal or ethical nature as a way to ensure a successful termination.
 This opens up a Pandora’s Box of liability depending on the state or country you live in.

-• Finally, this process can uncover other skeletons, if a lawsuit were to take place.
-A lawsuit can bring new plaintiffs out of the woodwork, as employees (former and current) learn that they were also mistreated.
-If you have a board of directors that is in the dark, they’ll learn some things too and may have liability themselves depending upon what they knew and didn’t know, and also the media, customers, regulators and lawmakers will find out exactly what’s going on inside your organization.
+• Finally, this process can uncover additional skeletons if a lawsuit is filed.
+A lawsuit can bring new plaintiffs forward, as employees (current and former) learn they were also mistreated.
+If your board of directors is in the dark, they’ll learn some things too and may face liability depending on what they knew and didn’t know.
+The media, customers, regulators, and lawmakers will also find out exactly what’s going on inside your organization.

 Want to play it smart and avoid these risks?
 Here are several things a smart leader should do.